 These elements are rated on a scale from zero (closed to traffic) to nine (relatively new).
 If any of thethree elements is rated as a four or less, the bridge is categorized in poor condition by federal standards.
 This does not mean that the bridge is unsafe.

-The summary below is taken from the annual submission (PDF, 29kb) to FHWA made in April 2013.
-This submission reports that there are 2572 bridges on the Maryland State Highway System, of which 87 are classified as structurally deficient, or about 3%.
-The number of structurally deficient bridges has decreased from 143 in 2006 to 87 in 2012.
-Click here to view a map with information of all SHA bridges.
+The information below is taken from the annual submission (PDF, 26kb) to FHWA made on March 15, 2019.
+This submission reports that there are 2,554 bridges on the Maryland State Highway System, of which 52 are classified in poor condition, or about 2%.